SamNiechcial/MySQL-With-Vault/Docs/USER_GUIDE.md

 ```

-Where *NAME* indicated the name you want for your node, e.g.
+Where *NAME* indicates the name you want for your agent, e.g.

 ```shell